KHEngineering/RoboRio/vision/cameratest.md

  We can see that our processing time per frame on the Roborio took about 90ms nominally, and was under 110ms in the worst case.
 We also notice that when X11 is activated, our nominal processing time increases to about 140ms and peaks around 170ms in the worst case.

  The 640x480 has 4 times the pixel density of the 320x240 image.
 So it makes sense that the processing time is roughly 3 times larger for the 640x480.
-(It is not 4 times larger because the the time spent on the first 320x240 pixels are shared between both test cases, thus increasing the 640x480 case by only a factor of 3).
+(It is not 4 times larger because the the time spent on the first 320x240 pixels are shared between both test cases, thus increasing the processing of the 640x480 case by only a factor of 3).

  When then disable the processing thread, and enable the FFMPEG image capture thread.
 This test captures live images from the Axis camera as quickly as possible.
 The framerate on the camera is set to unlimited, which means it will serve pictures at 30 fps.
 This test will show how long it takes our software to download and store into memory a single frame.

+The same conditions as above applies with regards to the camera framerate.
+It take roughly 33ms seconds for the camera to serve a new picture, and because the thread waits for the new picture we can safely disregard any time under 33ms counting toward processing time.

  Again we run the tests with X11 (blue) and without X11 (red) forwarding on.

  <img style="margin:0px auto;display:block" img src="../Images/640x480 RoboRio Baseline FFMPEG Frame Capture(no X11).png">
  <img style="margin:0px auto;display:block" img src="../Images/640x480 RoboRio Baseline FFMPEG Frame Capture Speed (with X11).png">

  We can see from the plot, that it takes a nominal time of about 33ms, and worst case of 53ms to download a frame, and load it into memory.
+Nominally the downloading and decoding of the frame doesn't add to our processing time, however in the worst case we can see that it can take up to 23ms to download and convert the frame.
 When comparing the charts it doesn't appear that X11 forwarding affect the outcome.
 This makes sense because X11 forwarding should only be active when the process thread is running (serving our output image).
 So this is what we should expect.

- Just based on these numbers, we can calculate a target FPS we can successfully process with the system we have set up, without experiencing lag.
+ Just based on these numbers, we can estimate a target FPS we can successfully process with the system we have set up, without experiencing lag.
 In this case we choose to use the worst case numbers because if we use the nominal numbers, when ever our processing thread, or FFMPEG thread hits a peak in execution time, our framerate will fall behind and this will introduce lag.
 In addition, these logs were captured individually and don't account for any overhead processing time.
 So we want to be conservative.
 The next section shows total execution time for the complete application.

   <div>
  \[
  \begin{array}{ll}
-   & 45ms \text{(time to capture frame from camera)} \\
+   & 23ms \text{(time to capture frame from camera)} \\
  + & 90ms \text{(time to process frame)} \\
  \hline
-   & 135ms \text{Total Processing time per frame} \\
+   & 113ms \text{Total Processing time per frame} \\
  \end{array}
  \]
  </div>